Do I really need my Play Area inspected?

 Can safety surfacing be repaired?

-FLP have a dedicated team of maintenance engineers on hand to repair all types of surfacing from Safagrass, Rubber Mulch, loose fill surfaces such as sand and bark through to rubber wetpour and tiles.
-Whether it’s a simple repair or the replacement of the entire surface we have it covered.
+FLP have a dedicated team of maintenance engineers on hand to repair all types of surfacing from Safagrass, Rubber Mulch, loose fill surfaces such as sand and bark through to rubber wetpour, tiles,artificial grass and carpet.
+Whether, it’s a simple repair or the replacement of the entire surface we have you covered.

 Do you have insurance?